We work with others and fund projects in deprived areas to help tackle major urban health issues

 We’re currently working on two issues: reducing childhood obesity and slowing people's progression to multiple long-term conditions.
 We chose these because they are prevalent where we work, complex in nature, and of interest beyond our boroughs.
 We will begin our next programme in 2019.

+Since 2017, we've taken a place-based approach to health, focusing on the specificity of our area, its assets and challenges.
 We create partnerships to address the many different causes of complex health challenges.
 Using our funding and expertise, we back evidenced approaches from around the world, home-grown initiatives and exciting, brand-new ideas.